Breathalyzer Test

 Residual Alcohol in the Mouth

 The breathalyzer is made to detect alcohol in the mouth.
-Unfortunately, the machine cannot tell the difference as to when that alcohol was consumed.
+Unfortunately, the machine cannot distinguish when the driver consumed the alcohol.
 Thus, traces of alcohol in the mouth, absorbed from food in between the teeth or even mouthwash may show a higher reading of blood alcohol content.

 Driver has Health Issues

 Certain health issues of a driver may throw a breathalyzer test off and show a false high blood alcohol content.
-For example, a driver who suffers from diabetes and experiencing hyperglycemia, which is when someone has high blood sugar, may be detected by the breathalyzer resulting in a false high blood alcohol content.
+For example, a driver with diabetes experiencing hyperglycemia, or high blood sugar, may trigger a false high blood alcohol content on the breathalyzer.

 Breathalyzer Machine Malfunction

-Breathalyzer must be properly maintained in order to produce accurate results.
-This means that breathalyzers must constantly be recalibrated.
+Authorities must properly maintain the breathalyzer to produce accurate results.
+This means that authorities must constantly recalibrate breathalyzers.
 Thus, should a police officer fail to calibrate the machine, false high blood alcohol content may result.

 Glendale DUI Attorney